lynyrds/ansible_couchbase_modules/README.md

 ### Prerequisites
 * Ansible >= 2.4
 * python requests installed
-* Couchbase cluster binaries installed, tested on 6.x.
-Not verified on 6.5.x !
+* Couchbase cluster binaries installed, tested on 6.6 and below, no support for < 6.0

 ### Installing
 Place these modules in some folder present in the `ANSIBLE_LIBRARY` path variable, or alongside playbook under `./library`